 The car is king still, but the city must be doing something right because it has been given the “America’s Best Transit System” award from the American Public Transportation Association on a number of occasions.

 While bus collisions are not frequent, they can be serious when a smaller vehicle has been hit by one.
 Drivers could be under pressure to get passengers to where they want to go on time and keep to a schedule.
 That might mean cutting corners, not paying sufficient attention to other road users and stress.
 Some accidents are caused by distracted driving, others may be caused from intoxicated or drug-using drivers.

 Not all accidents are caused by drivers.
 Some buses have just been maintained insufficiently and equipment failure may lead to an accident.
 Defective parts may be used when repairing buses and this is a small, yet significant factor in bus / car collisions.

-Use an Attorney to Help You With a PI Claim Against the City of Tucson
+Use an Attorney to Help You With a PI Claim Against the City